kleros/gtcr/README.md

 ## Get Started

 1. Clone this repo;
+2. Duplicate `.env.example` and rename it to `.env`.
+Fill the env variables.
-2. Run `yarn` to install dependencies and then `yarn start` to start the dev server.
+3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

 ## Other Scripts